mathigon/textbooks/transformations-and-symmetry/content.md

 and her shadow.

 Both triangles have one right angle at the bottom.
-The sun rays are parallel, which means that the other two angles at the bottom are [[corresponding|supplementary|opposite]] angles, and also equal.
+The sun rays are parallel, which means that the other two angles at the bottom are corresponding angles, and also equal.
 By the AA condition for triangles, these two must be similar.

 We can easily measure the length of the shadows, and we also know the height of your friend.
 Now we can use the proportionality of sides in similar triangles to find the height of the lighthouse:

-{.todo} TODO Equation
+{.todo} TODO – Equation

-Therefore the lighthouse is [[1.5]]m tall.
+Therefore the lighthouse is 1.5m tall.
 :::

 ---
 > id: similar-triangles-2

 ::: column(width=320)
-{.todo} TODO Image
+{.todo} TODO – Animation
 ::: column.grow
 We can use the same technique to measure distances on the ground.
 Here we want to find the width of a large river.
 There is a big tree on one side of the